This sample program can be modified for virtual or in-person facilitation at a wide range of scales.

 Lunar Talk by a Local Expert

-If you need assistance finding a speaker, check with your local astronomy club, the NASA speakers bureau, a local Solar System Ambassador, or Astronomers Without Borders.
+If you need assistance finding a speaker, check with your local astronomy club, NASA Engages, a local Solar System Ambassador, or Astronomers Without Borders.

 Hands-On Activities